cwebdev/Job-Listing-App/README.md

-# Job listings with filtering
+# Job listings App made with React

 This is a solution to the [Job listings with filtering app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/job-listings-with-filtering-ivstIPCt/).